aporb/ipn-startup-resources/README.md

 ---

-**Let's raise the bar for what's possible — and who gets to build it.**
+**Together, let's raise the bar for what's possible — and who gets to build it.**

-*Built with ❤️ for builders everywhere*
+*Built with ❤️ for the global Ismaili community and builders everywhere*